tanhuynh226/flashME/README.md

 ## Welcome to Flash.ME!

 ### Inspiration
 Studying for memorization-heavy exams, such as medical school and law school exams, can be incredibly taxing on students.
 While Anki is often the go-to study software endorsed by many productivity youtubers and medical school influencers, we found personally that it lacked visuals.
 Spending too long on a monotone UI can be even more taxing along with the weight of studying tons of information.
 While Quizlet is another strong choice, it lacks the crucial spaced-repetition algorithm of Anki to boost effective studying.
-Thus, we wanted to create something that combines the best of both worlds.
+We wanted to create something that combines the best of both worlds.

 ### What it does
 This project aims to implement evidenced-based study strategies such as active recall and spaced repetition in a flashcard website while providing users with a fresh and intuitive UI.

-[comment]: <> (Users are able to sign in using OAuth and create flashcard sets.)
-[comment]: <> (While studying, the program is actively analyzing the quality of their response with each flashcard (quickness, whether it's right or wrong))
-[comment]: <> (e.g. low quality answers means the flashcard will appear again sooner)
+Users are able to sign in using OAuth and create flashcard sets.
+While studying, the program is actively analyzing the quality of their response with each flashcard, for example, how quick a user responds or how accurate it is.
+For example, low accuracy answers means the flashcard will appear again in a sooner study session.

 Active Recall
 : Testing yourself on information to improve it's strength in your long term memory

 Spaced Repetition
 : Spreading your study sessions over a period of time to combat the "forgetting curve"
-[comment]: <> (You should expand more on how the algorithm works and talk about how there's a lot of factors that it takes into account here when determining the next time that you review the flash card.
-I know you did it in)

 ### How we built it